codeinthehole/codeinthehole.hugo/content/tips/chroot-user-in-ubuntu.md

 ---
 {
-    "aliases": [
+  "aliases": ["/writing/how-to-chroot-a-user-in-ubuntu-1204"],
-        "/writing/how-to-chroot-a-user-in-ubuntu-1204"
-    ],
   "slug": "how-to-chroot-a-user-in-ubuntu-1204",
   "date": "2012-10-16",
-    "title": "How to chroot a user in Ubuntu 12.04", "description": "Allowing external parties to sFTP securely", "tags": [
+  "title": "How to chroot a user in Ubuntu 12.04", "description": "Allowing external parties to sFTP securely", "tags": ["ubuntu"],
-        "ubuntu"
-    ]
 }
 ---

 External parties often need to upload data to your application.
 Sadly, most ask for a FTP server.
 Push back against this and suggest they use sFTP.

 This article explains how to set-up a chroot-ed user in Ubuntu 12.04 so that an external party can upload data to your application securely.

 This is mainly for my own reference.